Manage user settings

 The API keys table displays:

-* **Name**: A descriptive name you provided when creating the key
+* **Name**: A descriptive name you provided when you created the key.

 <Note>

-The table shows only the key ID (first part of the key) for security.
-The full secret API key is only displayed once when you create it.
+For security, the table shows only the key ID (the first part of the key).
+The full secret API key appears only once, when you create it.

 </Note>